chuck97/Sirius_Ice/Problem1/4_sphere_surface_triangulation/README.md

-Here is code that performs conversion the sphere tetration in Ani3D internal format to .txt files.
+Here is code that performs **conversion the sphere tetration in Ani3D internal format to .txt files**.

 1) You need to specify configuration file (./config.txt):